arkhon7/ena/README.md

 | ![](https://geps.dev/progress/0)  | `genshin codes` |

 #### Adding plugins
-It should be easy to extend the bot with plugins and customizations using `hikari.py` plugins.
-You can use `injectable` decorator of the bot to modify it based to your liking:
+It should be easy to extend the bot with plugins and customizations using `injectable` decorator.
+You can use the decorator to modify the bot based to your liking:
 ```py
 # use injectable in a function that takes the bot as parameter and returns the bot.